Low dimensional free and linear representations of $\mathrm{Out}(F_3)$: Introduction

 \section{Introduction}

-This paper constitutes a part of a project of understanding homomorphisms $\Out{n} \to \GL_m(\K)$ and $\Out{n} \to \Out{m}$, i.e. the $\K$-linear representation theory and the \emph{free representation theory} of $\Out{n}$ respectively (see~\cite{kielak2011}).
-The first problem, as well as linear representations of $\Aut{n}$, has been studied for example by Potapchik--Rapinchuk~\cite{potapchikrapinchuk2000} and Grunewald--Lubotzky~\cite{grunewaldlubotzky2006}; the latter has been addressed for example by Khramtsov~\cite{khramtsov1990}, Bogopol'skii--Puga~\cite{bogopol'skiipuga2002}, Bridson--Vogtmann~\cite{bridsonvogtmann2003, bridsonvogtmann2010}, and Aramayona--Leininger--Souto~\cite{aramayonaetal2009}.
+This paper constitutes a part of a project of understanding homomorphisms $\Out{n} \to \GL_m(\K)$ and $\Out{n} \to \Out{m}$, i.e. the $\K$-linear representation theory and the \emph{free representation theory} of $\Out{n}$ respectively (see~\cite{kielak2013}).
+The first problem, as well as linear representations of $\Aut{n}$, has been studied for example by Potapchik--Rapinchuk~\cite{potapchikrapinchuk2000} and Grunewald--Lubotzky~\cite{grunewaldlubotzky2006}; the latter has been addressed for example by Khramtsov~\cite{khramtsov1990}, Bogopolski--Puga~\cite{bogopol'skiipuga2002}, Bridson--Vogtmann~\cite{bridsonvogtmann2003, bridsonvogtmann2011}, and Aramayona--Leininger--Souto~\cite{aramayonaetal2009}.

 The results obtained so far have a tendency of working only for large $n$; in particular the case of $\Out{3}$ has not been studied extensively.
-It was known (thanks to a result of Khramtsov~\cite{khramtsov1990}) that there are no embeddings It was also known that there is an embedding (this is due to Bridson--Vogtmann~\cite{bridsonvogtmann2010}).
+It was known (thanks to a result of Khramtsov~\cite{khramtsov1990}) that there are no embeddings It was also known that there is an embedding (this is due to Bogopolski--Puga~\cite{bogopol'skiipuga2002}).

-Our attempt to expand the understanding of free representations of $\Out{3}$ follows the same general route as our proof in~\cite{kielak2011}.
+Our attempt to expand the understanding of free representations of $\Out{3}$ follows the same general route as our proof in~\cite{kielak2013}.
 First we investigate the linear representation theory of $\Out{3}$, and we prove \begin{thmA} Let $\phi$ be a $\K$-linear, six-dimensional \rep of $\Out{3}$, where $\K$ is a field of characteristic other than 2 or 3.
 Then $\phi$ factors as

 where $\pi$ is the natural projection $\Out{3} \to \mathrm{Out}(H_1(F_3,\Z)) \cong \GL_3(\Z)$. \end{thmA}